 I don’t beat myself up for all the selfish things I’ve done in my life.
 I try to catch myself before I say or do something thoughtless and uncaring.
 But most importantly, I have a new appreciation for my own capacity for evil.
 This is no longer something I see only in the world out there; I recognize that this possibility lives inside of me.
 I’m less likely now to project malevolent intentions onto other people, but I do have to maintain awareness of that tendency in myself.
 It’s much easier to blame someone else than take responsibility for my own expression of evil or my lack of “moral discipline” that is essential for right action.
 Shining light and awareness on my shadow allows me to make a conscious choice not to project negative intentions onto others.
 This is the teaching from that ceremony almost a full year later.

 And that’s the point.
 These things take time.
-The use of the term “integration following a ceremony” is far too limited and, possibly, misleading.
+The use of the term “ayahuasca integration” is far too limited and, possibly, misleading.
 A larger understanding of integration after a ceremony should include: How does this experience inform my life?
 What did I learn?
 How do I manifest this new perspective in my daily life?

 Latest posts by Rachel Harris, PhD (see all)